 In the years since, CRM has come to be used for so much more than it was in the early days.
 Today, it's a valuable data source that businesses use to enable both process and marketing automation.
 It also provides insights into customer behavior and trends that inform marketing plans that cost less and achieve more.
 Those uses are further increasing the ROI of CRM platforms and leading to breakthroughs in efficiency and results across the board.

 Not all use cases, however, are created equal.
 In fact, there's quite a bit of variance in the ways that businesses in different industries are taking advantage of CRM and automation—with some relying on them as a core operations technology, and others using them to augment existing processes.
-To highlight just how many ways that the 2 technologies are changing the face of the global economy, here's a look at how 4 very different industries are using CRM and automation today:
+To highlight just how many ways that the 2 technologies are changing the face of the global economy, here's a look at how 4 very different industries are using CRM and automation like Keap today:

 The healthcare industry